-The Ezbekieh Gardens is on the north tip of Cairo, facing the Nile and the port of Bulaq, with palaces built by the Mameluke Emirs.
-It's where Napoleon's government resided, where General Kléber was assassinated, and where Mohammed Ali was living before taking over Saladin's Citadel.
-It's been said that Synchronicity is The Gods directing Destiny. ...I'm a New York fashion designer, not a historian, but as Synchronicity and the Laws of Attraction were in high gear, naturally I bought the book!
+The Ezbekieh gardens is on the north tip of Cairo, facing the Nile and port of Bulaq, with palaces built by the Mameluke Emirs; it's where Napoleon's government resided, where General Kleber was assassinated, and where Mohammed Ali was living before taking over Saladin's Citadel.

+- It's been said that Synchronicity is The Gods directing Destiny...I'm a New York fashion designer, not a historian, but since Synchronicity and the Laws of Attraction were in high gear - naturally I bought the book!

 That night The Sphinx was more talkative than ever.
-And once 'the throat chakra of the world, the voice of the Earth, the energy site of communication and truth,' has your ear, she doesn't stop talking, revealing all we should know.
-I was downloading centuries of a Who's Who.
-I cannot deny, it was all truly fascinating!
-I was screening through stories of people who were not exactly on my fashion designer radar. ...
-Some tales were ancient, and some truly weird.
-Actually, they were chilling!

-- Was I going mad?
+And once 'the throat chakra of the world', has your ear, she doesn't stop talking, revealing all we should know, screening through centuries of a 'Who's-Who'.
+I cannot deny, it was truly fascinating!
+Some tales were ancient, and some were a bit chilling. - Was I going mad?
 "Why are you telling me these things?"
 I asked her telepathically.
-"You are a TOXIN," was her reply..."A what?"..."No-no!
-Not a TOXIN"...She spelled it out slowly...
+"You are a TOXIN" was her reply....
+"A what?" ...
+"No - No!
+Not a TOXIN"...she spelled it out slowly...
 "T O C S I N"

-OK-now I've got you!
-From my dream state, I literally sprang out of bed and went to the computer:

-'TOCSIN: a sign or omen, the ringing of the bell.'
+OK - now I've got you!
+From my dreamstate, I sprung out of bed and went to the computer:TOCSIN: a sign or omen, the ringing of the bell.